telekom-mms/cmcc-operator/docs/custom-resource.md

 If `with.databases` is enabled, the operator creates a MySQL instance and the necessary secrets for the components to access it.

+### Component `nginx`

+Runs an NGINX web server image, for example, to make static files available within the cluster.
+The server is expected to run on port 80; the environment variable NGINX_PORT is set to enable that.

 ### Component `solr`

 The Solr type has two kinds: `leader` and `follower`.
 The name defaults to `solr-leader` and `solr-follower`,